Friends say gunman was bullied, and fired a BB gun at people before deadly attack

-Friends say gunman was bullied, cut his own face and fired a BB gun at people before deadly attack
+Texas gunman Salvador Ramos was bullied, cut his own face and fired a BB gun at people, say friends

 ‘He posted videos on his Instagram where the cops were there and he’d call his mom a b****,’ classmate recalls